Business As Usual (BAU) IT Support | Microbyte

 BAU IT Support

-Business as usual (BAU) support represents regular work tasks within an IT department.
-They reflect tasks that key IT personnel perform to maintain technology systems with minimal potential disruption to business operations.
+Business as usual (BAU) IT support represents the regular work tasks within an IT department.
+They reflect tasks that key IT personnel perform to maintain technology systems and keep your business running smoothly with minimal potential disruption to business operations.

-BAU tasks may include routine tasks such as infrastructure management, network monitoring, software patching, hardware driver updates, and other responsibilities.
-Troubleshooting – working a problem to its eventual resolution – also falls under this remit.
-Furthermore, ongoing IT projects are also included.
+Often abbreviated, the full form of BAU is simply “Business As Usual”.
+BAU tasks may include common examples of bau work such as infrastructure management, network monitoring, software patching, hardware driver updates, and other responsibilities.
+Troubleshooting, working a problem to its eventual resolution, also falls under this remit.
+Furthermore, supporting ongoing IT projects is also included.

-These regular tasks are required for the continual smooth operation of the enterprise.
+These regular tasks are required for the continual smooth operation of the organisation.
 They are distinct from time-limited work focused on special projects, fresh developments, and other ad hoc activities.

 Understanding BAU IT Support